 Health & Safety

 It’s important to consider the Health & Safety implications tiredness and reduced concentration might have.
-If an employee drives as part of their role, does shift work or has a manual job, e.g. using machinery, where a dip in awareness could put themselves and others in danger, you must address this.
+If an employee does a job where a dip in awareness could put themselves or others in danger – e.g., drives as part of their role, does shift work or does manual work like operating machinery – you must address this.

 You should conduct a short risk assessment and put additional measures in place, if necessary.
 If you feel the job would be too dangerous, you could suggest the employee takes annual or unpaid leave for some or part of the day.
 Remember though, forcing an employee to take leave in these circumstances if they don’t want to is likely to be unlawful.